dark-kitt/wordpress-theme-configuration/README.md

 Use this method to modify the **default post section**.
 All default arguments are listed below.

-Note, use [ACF (Advanced Custom Fields)](https://www.advancedcustomfields.com/) or install the [Classic Editor Plugin](https://wordpress.org/plugins/classic-editor/), to add content to each post.
+Note: Use [ACF (Advanced Custom Fields)](https://www.advancedcustomfields.com/) or install the [Classic Editor Plugin](https://wordpress.org/plugins/classic-editor/), to add content to each post.

 ```PHP
 $kitt_instance->post([